 - Martindale Hubbell® Law Directory with a Peer Review Rating of AV® Preeminent™

-- Forum on Communications Law, former Internet chair
+- American Bar Association Forum on Communications Law, Internet chair

-- Women in Communications Law Committee, former co-chair
+- American Bar Association Women in Communications Law Committee, former national co-chair

 - First Amendment and Media Litigation Committee, co-chair, 2005-2009

 - Media Libel Resource Center, chair, State Legislative Committee

 - Appointed by governor to State of Texas Personal Privacy Task Force, 2002

 - Texas Association of Broadcasters, Board of Directors, ex-officio member (2005-2012)